bitshares/how.bitshares.works/bbf/user_guide/bitshares_client.md

 </p>

 ## Summary

-This section summarize the futures of each wallet.
+The difference between a Cloud wallet and a Local Wallet.

 **Cloud Wallet**